 16. FOOD SERVICE

 All residents are required to purchase the Declining Balance Meal Plan.
 The last day of food service each semester will be the same day that the Residence Halls close.
 There is no refund for unused monies on students’ ID cards.
 There is no food service during Winter Break.
 The weekend meal schedule will be observed on school holidays.
-Meal Plans are not transferrable and do not rollover to future semesters.
+Meal Plans are non-transferrable, non-refundable, and do not rollover to future semesters.

 Student will vacate the premises within 24 hours after termination of this contract, discontinuance as a student or their last final exam of the semester, whichever occurs earliest.
 If the student is graduating from the College, they may remain in their room until noon the day following Commencement Day.